envsecrets/envsecrets/README.md

 ## Need Help?

-We particularly recommend joining our [community](https://join.slack.com/t/envsecrets/shared_invite/zt-24djrpzpd-RegbTvnw~f__tFCx5GsqRA) to remain updated on best practices and bug fixes.

-- If you are stuck anywhere, ask our team in the community.
 - Read the [official documentation](https://docs.envsecrets.com) for tutorials and specifications.
-- If it is something specifically related to the CLI, here are the [CLI docs](https://docs.envsecrets.com/cli).
-- In case of anything confidential or legal, [email us](mailto:wahal@envsecrets.com).
+- Go through the [questions asked by others](https://github.com/orgs/envsecrets/discussions/categories/q-a) in this respository.
+- Scan the [issues](https://github.com/envsecrets/envsecrets/issues) in this repository.
+- If you are stuck anywhere, ask our team in the [community](https://discord.gg/4YaTFZ2xBA).

 ## Feature Requests

 To request enhancements or new features, you can do either of the following:

+- [Open a new discussion](https://github.com/orgs/envsecrets/discussions/new?category=features-enhancements) under the "features" category.
+Properly decribe your requirements.
-- Text us in the [community](https://join.slack.com/t/envsecrets/shared_invite/zt-24djrpzpd-RegbTvnw~f__tFCx5GsqRA).
+- Text us in the [community](https://discord.gg/4YaTFZ2xBA).
-- Open an issue in this repostory and label it `enhancement` or `feature`.
-Properly decribe your requirements in the issue.